Certificate in Financial Crime Investigation (Online)

 In-Demand Across Industries

 As daily headlines report the latest data breach and credit card fraud is on the rise, companies across sectors are looking for professionals with the skills to fight back.
-Utica University’s Financial Crime Investigation online certificate program prepares you to join the fight.
+Utica University’s online certificate in financial crime investigation program prepares you to join the fight.

-The program will also support your preparation for the Certified Anti-Money Laundering Specialist (CAMS) exam, the gold-standard anti-money laundering certification.
+The program will also support your preparation for the Certified Anti-Money Laundering Specialist (CAMS) exam, the gold-standard anti-money laundering certification, as you become a certified fraud analyst.

 - Supports preparation for the CAMS exam at a heavily discounted rate with free, two-year student membership to ACAMS